PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Introduction

+Hence, there is a crucial need for an approach to validate GWAS outcomes that (i) ensures the individuals' genomic privacy, safeguarding against state-of-the-art inference attacks, and (ii) enables validation of the research outcomes while maintaining the integrity and statistical accuracy of the data in the shared datasets.
+This will enable recipients (verifiers) to reproduce research outcomes and detect minor miscalculations made by researchers.

+Several works focus on enabling validation of GWAS outcomes in a privacy-preserving manner.
+Halimi et al.~\cite{halimi2021privacy} propose a framework that validates GWAS results, but this approach has inherent uncertainty (i.e., a grey area), making minor error detection less reliable.
+While some works focus on privacy-aware data sharing, they fall short in the genomic context.
+One GAN-based approach~\cite{yelmen2021creating}, proposed by Yelmen et al., attempts to generate synthetic genomic data for sharing.
+However, it performs poorly on real-world genomic datasets, producing synthetic data with low utility, making GWAS outcome validation nearly impossible.
+DPSyn~\cite{li2021dpsyn} and PrivBayes~\cite{zhang2017privbayes} create datasets based on differentially private query results.
+However, these methods struggle with high-dimensional genomic data, making them impractical for datasets with thousands of features.
+Other researchers have explored perturbing datasets before sharing~\cite{kasiviswanathan2011can, ji2021differentially, xiao2015protecting}.
+However, excessive noise often distorts the shared copies, resulting in insufficient GWAS properties to support reproducibility in practice.

-We target reproducibility of genomic research outcomes and propose a novel scheme that shares genomic datasets of point mutations on the DNA (i.e., Single Nucleotide Polymorphisms - SNPs, which will be described in Section~\ref{back:genome}) under differential privacy to detect unintentional errors (e.g., miscalculation) during research.
-We focus on sharing SNP datasets, because such datasets are the most popular in biomedical research \cite{mitchell2004discrepancies} and GWAS \cite{carlson2003additional}.
-Note that primary use of genomic datasets (e.g., conducting research) under differential privacy is not preferred by medical experts due to the noise introduced by differentially private mechanisms.
-In this work, we focus on the secondary use of genomic dataset, i.e., \textbf{reproducibility of GWAS research outcomes by other researchers, where noise in the shared dataset can be tolerated.}
+In this paper, we propose PROVGEN (PRivacy-preserving Outcome Validation for GENomic Data), a novel framework that securely shares genomic datasets while ensuring reproducibility in GWAS outcome validation.
+We focus on datasets of point mutations in DNA, namely Single Nucleotide Polymorphisms (SNPs, introduced in Section~\ref{back:genome}), as they are the most popular ones in biomedical research \cite{mitchell2004discrepancies} and genome-wide association studies (GWAS) \cite{carlson2003additional}.
+Note that the shared dataset is not intended for the primary use of data (e.g., conducting research) by medical experts, due to the noise introduced by differentially-private mechanisms.
+In this work, we focus on the secondary use of genomic datasets, i.e., \textbf{reproducibility and validation of GWAS outcomes} by other researchers, where noise in the shared dataset can be tolerated.